-In the previous four blogs we discussed the 3 parts of a personal injury case: 1) duty, 2) breach of duty and 3) causation of a harm.
-This brings us to #4: DAMAGES.
-Obviously, without damages there is no point in filing a personal injury lawsuit in the first place.
+In the previous four blogs, we discussed the 3 parts of a personal injury case: 1) duty, 2) breach of duty and 3) causation of harm.
+This brings us to 4: DAMAGES.

-For example, in theory someone might want to sue another person for negligently driving and cutting him off and almost causing an accident, but there is no “almost” when it comes to damages.
+For example, in theory, someone might want to sue another person for negligently driving and cutting him off and almost causing an accident, but there is no “almost” when it comes to damages.

 For example, when there has been a car accident, it is common to claim property damage, car repair costs, replacement of a child safety seat, rental car costs, and loss of use of a motor vehicle after a wreck.

 There can also be less common claims for damages.
 These may be claims like loss of consortium (loss of a relationship of some type) and wrongful death (where the injury victim dies due to negligence).
 There are also claims for future medical bills and future pain and suffering, scarring and disfigurement or funeral or burial expenses.

 These are damages designed to punish the person who caused the damages or to send a message to the people who act recklessly in an attempt to deter future behavior of this type.
 This is commonly seen in DWI car accidents.
 It is black letter law in New Mexico that a drunk driver who causes a crash is liable for punitive damages arising from his reckless conduct.

 Determining damages in any particular lawsuit is complex and determined by many factors.
 It is probably the most difficult aspect of most personal injury cases.
 Some damages are often intangible and can only be determined after a careful examination of all of the different aspects of an individual case.